 "That's because he used Kryptonite.
-Without it, Batman wouldn't stand a chance.
-And yeah, Zack Snyder's Justice League was better."
+Without it, Batman wouldn't stand a chance."

 "Seriously, guys?
 Are you still fighting about this?"
 Jared chimed in.
 "There are other things to talk about, you know."

 "Well, he started it," Jessica replied.